Keep up with us on Facebook:

 For further information please contact Karen Andrew at 978-744-0500 or email@example.com.

 Art Show to Benefit Lifebridge!

 Reading Resident Puts Classroom Skills into Practice

 Salem State University sociology student Hannah Colbert was obviously paying attention this spring in Professor Yvonne Vissing’s sociology 365 class (grant writing and evaluation research in the social sciences).
 The grant application the Reading resident wrote as part of her class—and in collaboration with Jason Etheridge, director of development at Lifebridge in downtown Salem—was submitted to New England BioLabs Inc., and funded.

 The grant application asked for $2,000 to develop a garden space, called the Seeds of Hope Garden, at the local shelter for homeless men and women and those in transition.
 In addition to creating a green space, the garden will provide work opportunities for shelter clients and nutritious produce for its meals service.

-Pictured L-R: Mark Cote, Executive Director of Lifebridge & Joseph Dunn, Director of the Salem State University Wellness Center
+Pictured L-R: Mark Cote, Former Executive Director of Lifebridge & Joseph Dunn, Director of the Salem State University Wellness Center